 In general, tracking lowland gorillas is only for those who have a very special interest in primates or wish to have a totally different experience from the usual – something truly special.
 The reward apart from seeing the gorillas is spotting areas that have never been visited by many before and marveling at the remarkable biodiversity.

 Tracking lowland gorillas in Kahuzi-Biega starts with briefing at the Tshivanga Visitor Centre which is found outside the park entrance.
 The park guide will peruse through the rule and regulations regarding lowland gorilla trekking while sharing with visitors’ facts the gorilla families and the terrain they live in.
 After the briefing, visitors are then led through established trails in search of the gorilla group.
-Western lowland gorillas are always on the move and finding them may take an hour or two.
+Lowland gorillas are always on the move and finding them may take an hour or two.
 Visitors will probably first spot the youngsters playing about before the dominant silverback appears to check if there is any potential threat to the family.
 If all is okay, he will allow trekker to watch the family.
 You are only allowed one hour with the gorilla group and this will be a perfect time to observe their behavior and take some great photos.

 One thing to note is that mountain gorillas can only be tracked in Uganda and Rwanda and the The Democratic Republic of Congo.
 The overall population of mountain gorillas is about 1000.
-Western Lowland gorillas are found in the Central African Republic Gabon, Angola, DR Congo, Equatorial Guinea, Cameroon and Congo republic.
-The global population of western Lowland gorillas is higher than that of mountain gorillas by far – could now be over 300,000.
+Lowland gorillas are found in the Central African Republic Gabon, Angola, DR Congo, Equatorial Guinea, Cameroon and Congo republic.
+The global population of Lowland gorillas is higher than that of mountain gorillas by far – could now be over 300,000.
 However mountain gorilla tracking in Uganda, Rwanda and DR Congo is more organized as the gorillas are found in relatively peaceful and accessible areas.

 The success rate of finding lowland gorillas is low compared to mountain gorillas.
 This is because lowland gorillas leave in vast areas requiring them to travel long distances looking for food.
 They move faster and keeping up with them is slightly more strenuous.